Bachelor of Fine Arts application deadlines

 Bachelor of Fine Arts priority application

 The Priority Deadlines were created as a benefit to you, because we understand how important it is to have all of the information available when you make a final enrollment decision.
 New student processes cannot begin until admitted students officially accept their offers for admission.
 In other words, the earlier you submit your application, the earlier you can learn about the financial aid package you will be granted and ultimately, the earlier you can get settled as a student at the University of Pennsylvania.
-For all these reasons, we strongly encourage you to finalize and submit your materials by the priority deadlines below.
+For all these reasons, we strongly encourage you to finalize and submit your materials by the priority deadlines listed above.

 If you are accepted into the Bachelor of Fine Arts and declare your intent to enroll, and if you submit your completed financial aid application portfolio by the financial aid priority deadline, you are guaranteed a decision regarding your financial aid package before you begin classes.
 Financial aid instructions, checklists and all necessary forms can be found here.